 An advergame can achieve some remarkable results for your business.
 On the other hand, an advergame can also have minimal, or even negative effects on your brand.
-After 18 years of combined experience, we’ve boiled it down to three features that an advergame must have to be successful:
+We’ve boiled it down to three features that an advergame must have to be successful:

 First thing’s first, your advergame has to be fun.
 There are too many games and other forms of media out there for consumers to waste their time on a boring, poorly made game.
 Consumers today have an attention span of just 8 seconds, so they’re not going to invest their time in something that doesn’t appeal to them.